SC-100 Practice Test Questions

 • Maximize network bandwidth.

-the hub for internet and hybrid connectivity.
-Each landing zone will have the following
+The landing zone architecture will include the dedicated subscription, which will serve as the hub for internet and hybrid connectivity.
+Each landing zone will have the following characteristics:

 • Be created in a dedicated subscription.